nina-sanchez/ACM-W/README.md

 # ACM-W
-hello! welcome to our c++ basics workshop! this is a repo with different files written in C++.
-They go over the basic loops in C++ as well as a file with some debugging needs.
+hello! welcome to our c++ basics workshop! this is a repo with different files written in c++. they go over the basic loops in c++ as well as a file with some debugging needs.

 if you have downloaded VS Code and it is able to run cpp files, run these in the terminal to run program:
   1. g++ <filename.cpp>